 As described above, the NEOs do not have any written or oral employment agreements with the Company and have no other agreements that contain severance or "golden parachute" provisions.
-As described on page 56, the terms and conditions of Mr. Dellaquila's retirement are set forth in a letter agreement.
-Please see "Description of F. J. Dellaquila Letter Agreement" on page 56.
+As described on pages 56 and 57, the terms and conditions of the retirements of Mr. Dellaquila and Ms. Bosco are set forth in letter agreements discussed below.